top of page

 The adjective 'iconic' is a derivative of the noun 'icon,' and its etymology is closely tied to the same Greek root.
 It stems from the Greek word 'eikṓn,' which translates to 'image' or 'representation.'
 'Iconic' describes something that is widely recognized and revered as a symbol or representation of a specific idea, concept, or era.
 This term highlights the significance of an image or symbol in its capacity to transcend cultural boundaries and become emblematic of larger cultural or historical themes.
 Essentially, when we use the word 'iconic,' we are acknowledging the profound impact and enduring recognition that certain images or symbols have achieved, drawing upon their historical and cultural resonance rooted in the concept of an 'icon' as a powerful representation.

-Quiz: Find the meaning of the adjective iconic:
+Find the correct meaning of the adjective iconic:

 Try Again!